-The minimum number of shares to be held by a director will be calculated on the first trading day of each calendar year (each, a "Determination Date") based on their fair market value on such Determination Date.
-Any subsequent change in the value of the shares will not affect the amount of stock directors should hold during that year.
-Directors may satisfy the ownership guidelines with common stock in the following categories: (i) shares owned directly, (ii) shares owned indirectly (e.g., by a spouse, minor children or a trust), and (iii) time-vesting restricted stock. unexercised stock options and unearned performance shares, if any, are not counted toward meeting the guidelines.
+Directors may satisfy the ownership guidelines with common stock in the following categories: (i) shares owned directly, (ii) shares owned indirectly (e.g., by a spouse, minor children or a trust), and (iii) time-vesting restricted stock.
+However, unexercised stock options and unearned performance shares, if any, are not counted toward meeting the guidelines.
 Also, any shares that are subject to hedging, monetization or pledging transactions are not counted toward meeting the ownership guidelines.
-1 If the number of shares that a director should own is increased as a result of an increase in the amount of such director's annual retainer, the director will have five years from the effective date of the increase to attain the increased level of ownership.
-If the number of shares that a director should own as of a Determination Date is increased as a result of a decrease in the Company's stock price on such Determination Date, the director will have until the later of (i) three years from such Determination Date and (ii) the date by which such director was otherwise required to comply with the ownership guidelines, to attain the increased level of ownership.
 Until the ownership guidelines are achieved, each director is required to retain all of the net shares obtained through the Company's equity plans.
 "Net shares" are the number of shares received from the exercise of stock options or the vesting of other equity awards less the number of shares that the director sells or the Company withholds to satisfy income or other applicable taxes.